Foot Lengths of Women Assume that foot lengths of adult females a... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

 A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values, expressed in terms of standard deviations.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-Z-scores are essential for finding percentiles in a normal distribution, as they allow us to determine how far a specific value is from the mean and to use standard normal distribution tables.
+In this problem, calculating the Z-score for the sample mean of foot lengths will help determine the probability that the mean foot length of 16 adult females exceeds 250 mm.

 Recommended video: